Code-Institute-Submissions/Pyleks-milestone4/README.md

 | AWS_SECRET_ACCESS_KEY |
 | AWS_STORAGE_BUCKET_NAME  |
 | REGION_NAME  |

+To obtain these keys we need to setup multiple things within AWS. please see all steps below.

+<strong> Create AWS S3 </strong>
+1. Create name
+2. Choose Region
+3. (If Public uncheck "Block all public access")
+4. Achknowlege that you know it will be set to public.

+<strong> Properties </strong>
+Enable for website hosting, choose default index and error by typing index.html, and error.html
+(End point will show at the bottom)

+<strong> Permission </strong>
+CORS Configuration code:
+[
+  {
+      "AllowedHeaders": [
+          "Authorization"
+      ],
+      "AllowedMethods": [
+          "GET"
+      ],
+      "AllowedOrigins": [
+          "*"
+      ],
+      "ExposeHeaders": []
+  }
+]

+<strong> Buket Policy </strong>
+Click Bucket Policy Generator
+1. Select Type of Policy (S3 Bucket Policy)
+2. Effect: Allow
+3. Principal *
+4. Actions: GetObject
+5. Amazon Resource Name (ARN)Aquired from Edit Bucket Policy page.
+6. Click ADD STATEMENT
+7. Generate Policy and copy it
+8. Add it to the Edit Bucket Policy.
+9. Add /* after Resource ARN.

+<strong> Edit Access Control List</strong>
+1. Provide everyone public access (LIST)
+2. accept thaat we understand the changes.
+3. Click Save

+<strong> locate IAN to create access groups to manage everything</strong>
+1.Under Access management, Click Group - Create a new Group
+2. We don't have any policy to attach yet, so just click next - next.
+3. Create Policy
+4. Choose Import Managed Policy, to edit an existing one.
+5. Locate AmazonS3FullAccess, and import that
+6. Find your Arn and to make it possible. under resource.
+``arn:aws:s3:::name-of-bucket``
+``arn:aws:s3:::name-of-bucket/*``
+We are using a list here. one item is the bucket itself, and the /* adds another rule for all files/folders in the bucket.

+7. Click Nex. add name and scription - Click Create Policy

+<strong> Attach Policy</strong>
+Open the group we made earlier.
+Click Permissiongs
+and Attach Policy
+2. Search for the policy we made. and attach it.

+<strong> Create User</strong>
+1. Make a username
+2. Give Programmatic access

+<strong> Add User to Group</strong>
+1. Click the group.
+2. CLick Next all the way to tend.
+3. Download CSV file

+<strong> CSV file contains user access key, and secret access key</strong>

 <strong>Setting Up postgres</strong>
 1. By going into Heroku.com, then click the app you made for this project.